Hotmoka/hotmoka/tutorial/Takamaka.md

 such as `addJarStoreTransaction()`, `addConstructorCallTransaction()` or `addInstanceMethodCallTransaction()`.
-These methods, whose name starts with `add`, are *synchronous*, meaning that they block until the transaction is not executed (or failed).
-If they are invoked on a node with a notion of commit, such as a blockchain, then they guarantee to block until the transaction is actually committed.
+These methods, whose name starts with `add`, are *synchronous*, meaning that they block until the transaction is executed (or fails).
+If they are invoked on a node with a notion of commit, such as a blockchain, they guarantee to block until the transaction is actually committed.
-In many cases, these methods are the right choice, since we immediately need their result, before continuing with the execution of the subsequent statements.
-In many other cases, however, it is unnecessary to wait until the transaction has completed its execution and has been committed.
+In many cases, when we immediately need the result of the transactions before continuing with the execution of the subsequent statements, these methods are the right choice.
+In many other cases, however, it is unnecessary to wait until a transaction has completed its execution and has been committed.
 In those cases, it can be faster to execute a transaction through a method whose name starts with `post`, such as